It’s a common question- how much exercise do I need to do? Is it possible to get too much exercise?

 2. What is your current fitness level and what are you doing right now for exercise?

 Let’s first talk about the MINIMUM physical activity guidelines.
-This a document put out by CSEP (The Canadian Society of Exercise Physiologists) that tells us how much physical activity we need to be healthy across our lifespan (you can read the full guidelines here)
+This is a document put out by CSEP (The Canadian Society of Exercise Physiologists) that tells us how much physical activity we need to be healthy across our lifespan (you can read the full guidelines here)

 Basically, adults need at least 150 minutes per week of “cardiovascular” exercise (movement that gets our heart rate up).
 This benefits our hearts, brains, blood vessels, joints (essentially every system in the body).
 It will also reduce our risk of chronic disease as we get older.